Ersnix/Ersnix/README.md

 ### Hi there | 👋👋👋👋
-Im just a random people in this big world
+I am just a random person in this big world

 ### BIO:
 - 🔭 I’m currently working on --